State Street Marathon Sailing

 Both Francesca, an experienced Olympian, and Jesse, a celebrated trans-ocean sailor, know that a lengthy offshore race comes with many unanticipated hurdles — and tremendous pressure to win every time.

-To manage the fear of losing and ending their Olympic dreams, Francesca and Jesse stay focused on their short-term goals.
+To manage the fear of losing, Francesca and Jesse stay focused on their short-term goals.
 A big part of that is maintaining organized performance-tracking practices.

 The sailors are diligent about monitoring their performance during each race and using what they learn from successes and setbacks to prepare for the next race.
 By creating metrics by which to measure their performance, they can better prepare to face the challenges that arise on the water.